camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes-helm.md

   - **Zeebe Gateway**: Deploys the standalone Zeebe Gateway with two replicas.
   - **Operate**: Deploys Operate, which connects to an existing Elasticsearch.
   - **Tasklist**: Deploys the Tasklist component to work with user tasks.
+  - **Optimize**: Deploys the Optimize component to analyze the historic process executions.
   - **Identity**: Deploys the Identity component responsible for authentication and authorization.
   - **Elasticsearch**: Deploys an Elasticsearch cluster with two nodes.